-OFHEO will continue to participate in a number of interagency task forces and forums related to housing finance, safety and soundness regulation, and housing, such as: the Interagency Task Force on Fair Lending, the Interagency Task Force on Predatory Lending, the Ad Hoc Credit Scoring Group, the HUD GSE Working Group, the Working Group on Mortgage Fraud, the GSE Examination Council, the Federal Financial Regulators Results Act Working Group, and the Federal Financial Institutions Examination Council (FFIEC) Information Systems Subcommittee.
+OFHEO will continue to participate in a number of interagency task forces and forums related to housing finance, safety and soundness regulation, and housing, such as: the Interagency Task Force on Fair Lending, the Interagency Task Force on Predatory Lending, the Ad Hoc Credit Scoring Group, the HUD GSE Working Group, the Working Group on Mortgage Fraud, the GSE Examination Council, the Federal Financial Regulators Results Act Working Group, the Financial and Banking Information Infrastructure Committee, and the Federal Financial Institutions Examination Council (FFIEC) Information Systems Subcommittee.

-As described in Performance goal 2.3, OFHEO will continue to expand ways to communicate with all stakeholders.
+As described in Performance Goal 2.3, OFHEO will continue to expand ways to communicate with all stakeholders.
 Through improved interaction with stakeholders, OFHEO will stay abreast of private sector efforts to promote efficiencies in the market, expand homeownership and achieve other public policy goals, and will help ensure that public policy development takes private sector efforts into account.

+2004 Cooperate with other Federal financial agencies on regulatory issues.
 2003 Cooperate with other Federal financial agencies on regulatory issues.
-2002 Cooperate with other Federal financial regulators on regulatory issues.
-(FY 2002 Performance Goal 4.1).
+(FY 2003 Performance Goal 3.1) 2002 Worked with other Federal financial regulators on regulatory issues.
 2001 Worked with HUD on regulatory issues of a common interest.
 Cooperation has been ongoing.
 2000 Cooperation has been ongoing.
 1999 Cooperation has been ongoing.